Sue Sylvester

 Due to Lynch's initial limited availability, Sue was originally set to be a recurring character while Lynch was working on a Damon Wayans pilot for the American Broadcasting Company (ABC).
 When that pilot fell through, Sue became a starring role.
-The character has been acclaimed by critics.
+Both the character and Lynch’s performance have been acclaimed by critics.
 Mary McNamara for the Los Angeles Times has written that "Lynch alone makes Glee worth watching", while Entertainment Weekly's Ken Tucker has called Sue "the greatest Broadway-musical villain to ever co-star in a TV series".
 In recognition of her portrayal of Sue, Lynch won an Emmy and a Golden Globe Award.

 Storylines

 Season 1

 Throughout the first season of Glee, Sue makes numerous attempts at sabotaging the William McKinley High School glee club, New Directions.
 She enlists members of her cheerleading squad, the Cheerios, to bring the club down from the inside, and conspires to lure away its star member, Rachel Berry (Lea Michele).
 Sue is appointed co-director of the club by Principal Figgins (Iqbal Theba), but soon scales back her involvement when her attempts to turn the club members against director Will Schuester (Matthew Morrison) fail.
 Hoping to ruin the club's chances of winning at the show choir Sectionals competition, Sue gives New Directions' setlist to the directors of their rival glee clubs.
 Despite having to devise a new setlist at the last moment, New Directions win by unanimous decision and Sue is suspended by Figgins.
 She blackmails him into allowing her back, and is selected as a judge for the show choir Regionals competition.
 Sue is ridiculed by the other judges for her lack of fame and underdog status, allowing her to empathize with the glee club members.
 She votes for New Directions to win, and although they place last, she blackmails Figgins into allowing them another year to compete.

 Sue's personal life is also explored over the course of the season.
 She has a commentary feature on the local television news, "Sue's Corner", which she uses to editorialize on issues such as littering and support for caning.
 She falls in love with news anchor Rod Remington (Bill A. Jones), but their burgeoning relationship comes to an abrupt end when she discovers he is sleeping with his co-anchor, Andrea Carmichael (Earlene Davis).
 In the episode "Wheels", Sue allows Becky Jackson (Lauren Potter), a freshman with Down syndrome, to join the Cheerios.
 Will is suspicious of her motives, increasingly so when Sue donates money to the school to fund three new ramps for students with disabilities.
 It is revealed that Sue's older sister Jean (Robin Trocki) also has Down syndrome, and lives in a residential care facility.
 Sue becomes a minor celebrity when Olivia Newton-John invites her to remake the video to "Physical", after a viral video of Sue Jazzercising to the track achieves internet notoriety.
 She donates her share of the profits to her sister's care home.